Fesenmyer is your Consumer Warrior

 Can one spouse file for bankruptcy?
 Married people filing for bankruptcy in Ohio have the option of filing with or without their spouse.
-There are advantages and disadvantages of both options, so deciding whether you should file for bankruptcy alone or together depends on your individual situation and needs.
+There are advantages and disadvantages to both options, so deciding whether you should file for bankruptcy alone or together depends on your situation and needs.

-What are the Advantages of a Spouse Filing Individually?
+What Are the Advantages of a Spouse’s Filing Individually?

 If you are married, you may file for bankruptcy individually and your spouse does not have to file.
 This may be the best option in certain situations.
 For one thing, because Ohio is a common-law state, not a community-property state, when you file individually, only property held by you or jointly by both spouses can be sold to pay creditors.
 Property held by your spouse alone will not be affected.

-• One spouse has already filed bankruptcy in the past 8 years.
+• One spouse has already filed for bankruptcy in the past 8 years, but the other has not.

 • One spouse has all the debt and the other has none, or one spouse has debts that are not dischargeable.